rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

   - Automation
 ---

  A common technical challenge for developers, operations, and IT security is the management of service account credentials used by applications.
-Due to software architecture design the need for service accounts exist to authorize different components to communicate and share data.
+The need for service accounts exist to authorize different components to communicate and share data.
 This is true whether the application runs in the cloud or on-premise.
-However, the problem is that these credentials are setup one time, never expire, and are hard-coded into configuration files.
+However, the problem is that these credentials:
+* are setup one time
+* never expire
+* are hard-coded into configuration files

 I wanted to share some design thoughts on how to make changing credentials easier.

   <!-- more -->